Santa Clara Valley: Silicon Valley

 In the 1950s, the first transistor industries were established in the area.
 Led by Stanford University, the lower San Francisco Peninsula became a global tech hub, known as Silicon Valley.
 The name refers to silicon, the most common semiconductor used to produce microchips and other electronic devices.

 The borders of Silicon Valley have been variously defined.
 Most observers include the entirety of Santa Clara County and the southern portions of San Mateo and Alameda counties, while others extend the region northwest to San Francisco or northeast to San Ramon.

 San Jose

 In 1950, Dutch Hamann was appointed city manager of San Jose.
 Hamann's boosterism was supported by Joe Ridder, publisher of the San Jose Mercury.
-In power until 1969, Hamann created a master plan for San Jose and embarked on a program of annexation that increased the area of San Jose from 17 square miles to 136.7 square miles.
-The main bargaining chip was the superior sewage system built to handle cannery waste.
-To overcome resistance by school districts, who otherwise would have lost their tax base, annexed areas were allowed to maintain independent school districts.
-This resulted in some parts of the city, such as East San Jose, having low-quality segregated school systems with a low tax base while school systems in other parts of San Jose had an ample tax base and high-quality schools.
+In power until 1969, Hamann created a master plan for San Jose and embarked on a program of annexation.
 The population of San Jose increased from 95 thousand in 1950 to 446 thousand in 1970.
 There were critics: Santa Clara County Planning Director Karl Belser, who opposed urban sprawl, commented, "Perhaps the only use we will ever find for the hydrogen bomb will be to erase this great mistake from the face of the earth."
 Housing for each additional 1000 people took 257 acres of land.
 In more recent years, San Jose and the Santa Clara Valley have suffered from extensive droughts in California to the extent that some residents may run out of household water by the summer of 2022.

-Schools

-Funding for public schools in upscale communities in the Santa Clara Valley is often supplemented by grants from private foundations set up for that purpose and funded by local residents.
-Schools in less favorable demographics must depend on state funding.

-Cities and towns

-Looking west, across the valley, from Alum Rock Park over northern San Jose (downtown is at far left) and other parts of the valley.
-The valley runs north to south in the picture.

-Cities and towns in the Santa Clara Valley include (in alphabetical order):